Aduda-Shem/Aduda-Shem/README.md

 ## WHOAMI
 I'm Shem Aduda – a passionate Cybersecurity enthusiast, Software Developer, and dedicated Python Lover.

-When I'm not immersed in coding, you'll find me joyfully tinkering with new technologies and staying up late to bring my latest projects to life.
-I'm driven by a thirst for knowledge and always seeking new challenges to grow and improve.

 Here's what you can expect from me:

 - 🌟 A Versatile Skill Set: I have expertise in Cybersecurity, Software Development, and a strong command of Python.